SvanBoxel/organization-workflows/README.md

 <img width="679" alt="Screenshot 2020-12-22 at 13 29 01" src="https://user-images.githubusercontent.com/24505883/102888754-ae2e9a80-4459-11eb-92cf-5789f945e4d8.png">

 This codespaces comes and configured installed with:
-- A local MongoDB enviroment
+- A local MongoDB environment
 - Localtunnel for webhook and request forwarding
 - NodeJS